Nikkatsu: Roman Porno

 By 1971 the increased popularity of television had taken a heavy toll on the film industry and in order to remain profitable Nikkatsu turned to the production of Roman Porno, which focus on sex, violence, S&M and romance.
 Hori resigned over the change in focus, and many stars and directors left the company.
 A few, including the film directors Yasuharu Hasebe, Keiichi Ozawa, Shōgorō Nishimura, and Koreyoshi Kurahara, stayed.
 It also witnessed the emergence of such new directors as Tatsumi Kumashiro, Masaru Konuma and Chūsei Sone.

 Between 1974 and 1986, Nikkatsu promoted a number of their leading Roman Porno actresses of the popular BDSM niche under the epithet "SM Queen" (SMの女王, SM no joō).
 They include Naomi Tani (1974–1979), Junko Mabuki (1980–1981), Izumi Shima (1982–1983), Nami Matsukawa (1983), Miki Takakura (1983–1985), and Ran Masaki (1985-1986).

 The advent of home video brought an end to active production at Nikkatsu.
-Bed Partner (1988) was the last release in the venerable 17-year Roman Porno series.
+In July 1988, it abandoned producing Roman Porno with Bed Partner (1988) being the last release in the venerable 17-year Roman Porno series.
+It reverted to its pre-1971 policy but stopped production again in November 1988.
 Nikkatsu declared bankruptcy in 1993.